vidarh/packrat/App/Docs/spec.md

 MANIFEST/INSTALL, the former must be created by the build code, the latter will be auto-generated.

+The "startup" file contains a script to be executed on boot.
+If ENV:SYS/Packages exists, this script will be put in $$AppDir$$/S and $$AppDir$$ in the script will be replaced with the empty string.
+Scripts should be written accordingly.
+If ENV:SYS/Packages does not exist, the user will be asked if they want the startup code to be put in S:Startup-Sequence, S:User-Startup, or if packrat should add ENV:SYS/Packages and according code in S:Startup-Sequence.
+ENV:SYS/Packages stems from AROS.

 To create a skeleton for a new package, you may use:

     packrat createpackage [path]